ropensci/treebase/inst/doc/treebase/appendix.md

 The models output by these functions are ordered by increasing number of shifts.
 We can select the best-fitting model by AIC score, which is slightly cumbersome in `TreePar` syntax.
-First compute the AIC scores of both the `yule_models` and the `birth_death_models` we fitted above,
+First, we compute the AIC scores of both the `yule_models` and the `birth_death_models` we fitted above,